Frequently Asked Questions

 4. Do you have wholesale/SOR prices?

 I do!
-If you’re interested in becoming a stockist, please view the stockists page for more information, or contact me for a current price list.
+If you’re interested in becoming a stockist, please visit my wholesale site for available products and information, or contact me for a current price list.

 5. Will you be getting any more of (sold out item)?